Homebrew Governance

 • Reporting: Any maintainer may report a suspected violation by any other maintainer by contacting any Lead Maintainer directly on Slack.

 • Initial Review: Upon receiving a report, at least two Lead Maintainers not involved in the report will review the case.
-If fewer than two uninvolved Lead Maintainers are available, the Project Leader may appoint trusted Maintainers to assist with the review.
-The subject of the report will be notified and given an opportunity to respond to the Lead Maintainers or appointed reviewers.
+The subject of the report will be notified and given an opportunity to respond to the reviewing Lead Maintainers.

-• Decision: The Lead Maintainers will determine, by simple majority excluding the accuser or the accused, whether a violation occurred.
-If they determine that a violation occurred, they will discuss in a private Slack channel omitting the accuser or the accused, what action is appropriate and take action.
+• Decision: The Lead Maintainers will determine, by simple majority excluding the accuser and the accused, whether a violation occurred.
+If they determine that a violation occurred, they will discuss in a private Slack channel omitting the accuser and the accused, what action is appropriate and take action.
 Due to the sensitive nature, there are no fixed timelines or timescales here.

 • Notification: The outcome will be communicated to the involved parties.
 Where appropriate, a public statement may be made to the community.